DrAdamRoe/cloud-variations/README.md

 `gcloud artifacts repositories create hello-cloud --repository-format=docker --location=europe-west3`

+Note that the format "Docker" specifies that what type of artifact the repository should expect, a Docker Image.

-Now you can tag your local image to push to a specific location, telling Docker where you will push it -- the repository you just created.
+Now you can tag your local image to push to a specific location, telling Docker where you will push it: to the repository you just created.
 You should replace `cloud-variations-fs2021` with your project name:

 `docker tag hello-cloud:latest europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest`